 To prepare yourself for the meeting you can also read the folder on psychotherapy from our professional association (the LVVP).

 Please note: Take your current insurance card and valid proof of identity (ID card, driving license or passport) with you to the introductory meeting.
-Also remember to bring your referral letter if the general practitioner/company doctor has not sent it to us.
+Also remember to bring your referral letter if you or the general practitioner/company doctor has not sent it to us.

 If you decide to start therapy with us